-Of these people, 40% say the delay had a significant negative or negative impact on their condition.
+Of the people who did not get their medication on time, 40% say the delay had a significant negative or negative impact on their condition.

 This means that approximately 24,000 people with Parkinson's7 did not receive their medication on time.
 Evidence shows that missed doses of Parkinson's medication can increase the length of stay in hospital by an average of 4 days ^{14,15}.